lmonish7108/interview-task-1/README.md

 username: admin
 password: admin123

-you can submit the same number again to see how much less time it took to execute he same again.
+<h3>Try to submit the same number again to see how much less time it took to execute he same again.</h3>

 There are various ways of Optimization you can do on this: